bbevan/randomtest/README.md

 # randomtest
-Seeks to extend unittest by testing functions with random outputs.
+Seeks to extend unittest by testing object methods with random outputs.